Sir Loreal Julie of Peacock Hill, ladies and gents.

 - Germans Love David Hasselhoff: Both Sawada and The Tigers have a significant following in Europe, China, and to a much lesser extent North America.

 - Grief Song: From PYG, "Flower, Sun, Rain", "The Days Already Past" (grief over past loves) "No Longer On The Earth" and "Jeff" the latter a grief song directed towards a dog.
+His later solo career brings "Nageki no Tenshi" a song which deals with the process of grief itself, as well as "Illusion of Love" which is a song grieving over lost love.

 - Ho Yay: Had a very subtext-laden photoshoot with Kazuya Yoshi of Yellow Monkey.